Mangosuthu Buthelezi: Personality and political style

-Buthelezi's political trademark was his infamously lengthy speeches: as of 2023, he retained a Guinness World Record he had won in 1993 for the longest ever legislative speech.
-That year, his opening speech to the KwaZulu Legislative Assembly lasted from 12 to 29 March; the address ran to 427 pages and was delivered partly in English and partly in Zulu.
+Buthelezi's political trademark was his lengthy speeches: in 1993, he set a Guinness World Record for the longest ever legislative speech, when his opening speech to the KwaZulu Legislative Assembly lasted from 12 to 29 March; the address ran to 427 pages and was delivered partly in English and partly in Zulu.
 The political cartoonist Zapiro, speaking from personal experience, described him as "the most litigious politician in South Africa"; he fought a long-running battle to discredit Mzala Nxumalo after he wrote a critical biography of Buthelezi, Chief With a Double Agenda, in 1988.

 Personal life and health

 Buthelezi married Irene Audrey Thandekile Mzila (1929–2019), whom he met at a wedding in January 1949 when she was a nursing student from Johannesburg.
 They married on 2 July 1952 and had three sons, five daughters, and several grandchildren.
-Their children were Princess Phumzile Nokuphiwa (born 1953), Prince Ntuthukoyezwe Zuzifa (born 1955), Mabhuku Sinikwakonke (1957–1966), Mandisi Sibukakonke (1958–2004), Lethuxolo Bengitheni (1959–2008), Nelisuzulu Benedict (1961–2004), Phumaphesheya Gregory (1963–2012), and Princess Sibuyiselwe Angela (1969–2024).
+Their children were Princess Phumzile Nokuphiwa (born 1953), Prince Ntuthukoyezwe Zuzifa (born 1955), Princess Mabhuku Sinikwakonke (1957–1966), Princess Mandisi Sibukakonke (1958–2004), Princess Lethuxolo Bengitheni (1959–2008), Prince Nelisuzulu Benedict (1961–2004), Prince Phumaphesheya Gregory (1963–2012), and Princess Sibuyiselwe Angela (1969–2024).

 Buthelezi was a practising member of the Anglican Church.
 He said that he was occasionally put under pressure to take on additional wives, in line with customary Zulu polygamy, but had followed Christian edicts in remaining monogamous.
 His traditional residence was at kwaPhindangene in Ulundi in northern KwaZulu-Natal, and he was a fan of classical and choral music.
 He contracted COVID-19 twice, in August 2020 and December 2021, and was hospitalised with hypertension in January 2022.